UgurUysal86/MLS4MIL/Image Classification/README.md

 * If you want to use the model to classify images with python make sure to install and import efficientnet.tfkeras.
 * Alternatively, you can view the [NOTEBOOK ON GITHUB](https://github.com/UgurUysal86/MLS4MIL/blob/master/Image%20Classification/code/5RuTanks7000_v1_EfficientNetB4_public.ipynb)

+#### 01 MAY 2023: In the meantime, this prototypical work has been continued and professionalized.
+The results have been published here: [Simulation: The Great Enabler?
+Synthetic Data for Supercharging AI Military Systems](https://link.springer.com/chapter/10.1007/978-3-031-31268-7_19)

 ## References
 * [Chollet, F. (2018).
 Deep learning with Python.
 Section 5.3 - Using a pretrained convnet](https://www.manning.com/books/deep-learning-with-python)